pgmac/pgmac.github.io/_posts/2023-09-24-telling-stories.markdown

 # The sleepy prince

 Once upon a time there was a sleepy prince.
-But no matter how hard he tried he just couldn't get comfortable enough to fall asleep.
+But no matter how hard he tried he just couldn't get comfortable enough to fall asleep.<br />
-Try as he might he just couldn't get comfortable.
+Try as he might he just couldn't get comfortable.<br />
-He wiggled and jiggled.
+He wiggled and jiggled.<br />
-He jiggled and wiggled.
+He jiggled and wiggled.<br />
 But just couldn't get comfortable.

-So they called for the royal waiters.
+So they called for the royal waiters.<br />
-They fetched him snacks and warm milk to help him sleep.
+They fetched him snacks and warm milk to help him sleep.<br />
-But that didn't work.
+But that didn't work.<br />
-He wiggled and jiggled.
+He wiggled and jiggled.<br />
-He jiggled and wiggled.
+He jiggled and wiggled.<br />
 But just couldn't get to sleep.

-So they called for the royal tailor.
+So they called for the royal tailor.<br />
-They made him some new pyjamas from the softest, most comforable materical.
+They made him some new pyjamas from the softest, most comforable materical.<br />
-But that didn't work.
+But that didn't work.<br />
-He wiggled and jiggled.
+He wiggled and jiggled.<br />
-He jiggled and wiggled.
+He jiggled and wiggled.<br />
 But just couldn't get to sleep.

-So they called for the royal veteraniarian.
+So they called for the royal veteraniarian.<br />
-They brought the softest, cutest puppies and kittens for him to play with and cuddle.
+They brought the softest, cutest puppies and kittens for him to play with and cuddle.<br />
-But that didn't work.
+But that didn't work.<br />
-He wiggled and jiggled.
+He wiggled and jiggled.<br />
-He jiggled and wiggled.
+He jiggled and wiggled.<br />
 But just couldn't get to sleep.

-So they called for the royal storyteller.
+So they called for the royal storyteller.<br />
-They told the most calming and relaxing stories ever told.
+They told the most calming and relaxing stories ever told.<br />
 Eventually, the little prince drifted off to sleep.
 Night night, litle price.
 Sleep tight.
 Sweet dreams.
 And I'll see you in the morning.